hackclub/hackpad/hackpads/Advays Hackapd/readme.md

 Made in F360, Kicad, VSC

-1️⃣ This also the first PCB i've ever made so...
+1️⃣ This also the first PCB i've ever made so that was for sure a challenge, but I enjoyed it and might do onboard now.

 ![Screenshot (252)](https://github.com/user-attachments/assets/4f8544a8-6943-4f50-910d-9b8732bb9db0)
 ![Screenshot (211)](https://github.com/user-attachments/assets/dc4803df-a6a6-42e9-a5b6-a656f33ea95b)